llrs/experDesign/README.md

 The [minDiff](https://github.com/m-Py/minDiff) package reported in [Stats.SE](https://stats.stackexchange.com/a/326015/105234), handles both numeric and categorical data.
 But it can only optimize for two nominal criteria.
 It doesn't work for our data.

+The [DeclareDesign](https://github.com/DeclareDesign/DeclareDesign) or [OSAT](http://bioconductor.org/packages/OSAT) packages are also relevant

 Question in [Bioinformatics.SE](https://bioinformatics.stackexchange.com/q/4765/48)